Home » Drunk Driving Statistics

 The following states reported the lowest number of drunk driving accidents in 2019.

-The table below gives a clearer perspective of how drunk driving accidents are spread across the United States.
+The drunk driving statistics table below gives a clearer perspective of how drunk driving accidents are spread across the United States.

 State | Total fatalities | Total alcohol-related fatalities | % of all fatalities involving alcohol |